AN INTRODUCTION TO CRUELTY-FREE SHAMPOO

 One final, surefire way to be confident about what you are buying is to check with trusted, independent sources online.
 These might include reputable news outlets, such as magazines and blogs which cover vegan and cruelty-free issues.

 LEAPING BUNNY PROGRAM

 Another great place to look is the websites of the actual not-for-profit organisations involved in protecting animals.
 These include PETA and the Leaping Bunny Program, among other sites that are just as experienced and honest.
 The need to avoid company studies and looking for outside information is, sadly, symptomatic of the world we live in today.

 Certain countries still do indeed mandate forced animal testing for any product released in their country, such as China, among others.
 It is certainly true that animal testing is done all over the world, and is widespread, internationally speaking.
 In fact, new announcements from the Chinese administration have shed light on their opinions on animal testing.
 China is planning to refuse animal testing on all foreign imported products, says the Humane Society International.

-A recent study found that the top three animal testers are China, with 20 million animals being used annually, the United States of America, with 15.6 million, and Japan, rounding out the group with 15 million animals being tested on annually.
+A found that the top three animal testers are China, with 20 million animals being used annually, the United States of America, with 15.6 million, and Japan, rounding out the group with 15 million animals being tested on annually.
 In contrast, the United Kingdom is only testing 2.6 million animals every year – however, this is still a considerable amount of creatures that are consistently abused and mistreated.

 There is definitely a growing number of cruelty-free products becoming available to consumers, which is a wonderful thing.
 However, there are certain loopholes, as described above.
 Sly companies that wish to deceive their customers into feeling good about what they are doing while seeking to gain a larger profit may attempt to deceive the people purchasing their products.